opentap/opentap/doc/Developer Guide/Plugin Development/Readme.md

 Attributes are standard parts of C# and are used extensively throughout .NET.
 They have constructors (just like classes) with different signatures, each with required and optional parameters.
 For more information on attributes, refer to the MSDN C# documentation.

 For OpenTAP, *type* information is not enough to fully describe what is needed from a property or class.
 For this reason, attributes are a convenient way to specify additional information.
-OpenTAP, the GUI and CLI use reflection (which allows interrogation of attributes) extensively.
+OpenTAP, the GUI Editor and CLI use reflection (which allows interrogation of attributes) extensively.
 Some attributes have already been shown in code samples in this document.

 ### Attributes Used by OpenTAP
 OpenTAP uses the following attributes: